shaepy/dom-events-lab/README.md

 3. Display the entire operation in the same display until the total

 ## Edge Cases Covered
-* When trying to divide by 0, it will return a message saying to "try again" until another button is selected.
+* When trying to divide by 0, it will return a message "can't divide by 0" until another button is selected.
+* Operator being selected before a number will now default to 0
+* Selecting another operator will perform the operation automatically if there’s two numbers already
+* If only one number is selected, selecting multiple operators will switch the operator.
 * When using the equals(=) sign before a second number is selected, it will keep the first number until an operator and second number is selected, or cleared.

 ## User Stories (MVP)